Secret-Society-Braid/imas-cord-hub-backend/doc/CONTRIBUTING.md

 - Be transparent: Communicate openly and honestly with others.
 Do not withhold information or misrepresent yourself or your intentions.

 - Be accountable: Take responsibility for your actions and their consequences.
 Admit mistakes and work to make things right.

+## About provided data section

+The concrete files of provided data are **not editable by PR**.
+If you want to add your server or fansite information, please use the form in the ImasCordHub web app.